T-Eberle/tgbot/README.md

 You are able to save several data in .json files.
 To define new files you simply define a folder for all your json filesm in the bot-configuration and define json-file-names in a list when implementing the class *TGBotWSGI*.

 ## Redis
+To save performance when e.g. loading files, a cache server is implemented.
+Every time a command has been recognized, all the created files will be loaded into the cache of this server, if the cache is empty.
+If it is not empty, every time a command has been recognized the cache will be used to make the bot more performant.

+Furthermore a conversation cache server has also been added to add support for longer command conversations.
+If you , for example, start with a command, the bot then can answer back with a second question.
+You will then answer back etc. All these commands will be explained in the next sub-chapter.

 More Documentation will follow.